anusii/solidpod/README.md

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+TODO: List prerequisites and provide or pointer to information on how to start using the package.

 ## Usage